In This Article About VA Disability for Vets With Prostate Cancer:

 Agent Orange and Prostate Cancer Veterans Disability Benefits

 Veterans who were exposed to Agent Orange and developed prostate cancer may be eligible to receive VA disability benefits.
-Some veterans receive over $2,900 a month.
+Some veterans receive more than $3,332.06 a month.
 Some veterans will also be eligible for VA Aid & Attendance benefits, money for dependent children and parents, and healthcare.

 If you were denied prostate cancer veterans disability benefits, you should consider filing a VA benefits appeal.
 The VA regularly denies veterans who later win their appeals.
 Do not let a prostate cancer veterans disability benefits denial discourage you.